alexarmerov/SARS-CoV-2/README.md

 ## Introduction

 <p align="justify">
 SARS-CoV-2 is a new pathogen with devastating consequences globally.
-The convergence of new sequencing technologies and bioinformatic tools have made it possible to continuously monitor the diversity of this virus.
-However, this monitoring has focused on variants of consensus sequences.
+The convergence of new sequencing technologies and bioinformatics tools have made it possible to continuously monitor the diversity of this virus.
+However, this monitoring has focused on consensus sequences variants.
 Less attention has been given to variants that occur at a low frequency, called intra-host single-nucleotide variants (iSNVs).
 We developed a bioinformatics pipeline for the identification of iSNVs in next-generation sequencing (NGS) data.
 </p>

 <p align="justify">